Let Your Pet Nuzzle Blues Away

-Painting, photography, music, knitting, or writing in a journal: These are all ways people explore their feelings and express what's on their mind.
-Being creative can help you feel better.
+Painting, photography, music, knitting, or writing in a journal are all ways you can explore your feelings and express what's on your mind.
 The goal isn't to create a masterpiece.
 Do something that gives you pleasure.
 It may help you better understand who you are and how you feel.

 Make Time for Mindful Relaxation

-Being involved with others can help you regain a sense of purpose.
+When you spend time with people or causes you care about, you can regain a sense of purpose.
 And it doesn't take much to get started.
-Try volunteering with a charity.
+You can volunteer with a charity.
 Or join a discussion group at the library or at church.
-Meeting new people and doing new things will help you feel good about yourself.
+You'll feel good about yourself when you meet new people and do new things.

 Keep Friends and Family in Your Life

 The people who love you want to support you.
 If you shut them out, they can't.
 If you let them in, you'll feel a lot better.
 Call a friend and go for a walk.
 Have a cup of coffee with your partner.
 You may find it helps to talk about your depression.
 It feels good to have someone listen.

 Depression makes it hard to get good rest.
 Some people sleep too much.
 Others can't fall asleep easily.
 As you recover, relearn good nighttime habits.
 Start by going to bed and getting up the same times each day.
 Use relaxation techniques to help you drift off.
 Quality shut-eye makes your mind and body feel better.

 Avoid Alcohol and Drugs

 They can slow your recovery from depression or stop it in its tracks.
 They can also make the condition worse and keep antidepressants from working well.
 If you have a problem with substance abuse, ask for help now.
 You'll have a far better chance of getting past depression.